Young children unable to cooperate and individuals with mental or physical disabilities may benefit from sedation

-Children can suffer from a number of dental problems.
+Children can suffer from several dental problems.
 The fear of visiting a dentist adds to their suffering.
 Fortunately, modern techniques and medicines have put forth a wide array of options for dental treatment.
 Sedation dentistry provides a very easy way to solve their dental problems and get their smile back.

 Is Sedation Dentistry Safe for a Child

 Sedation dentistry involves giving dental treatment to a person under sedation.
 Sedatives have been used in dentistry for a long time.
 They provide a sense of relaxation to the patients.
-They provide relief from anxiety and fear.
-This can help calm the nerves of a child and make it possible to administer dental care in a more comfortable manner.
+In addition, they provide relief from anxiety and fear.
+This can help calm a child’s nerves and make it possible to administer dental care more comfortably.

 Different Levels of Sedation

-As there is a huge assortment of dental therapies, parents are often confused as to which one is best for their child.
-Here is a brief explanation of some sedation therapies which may help you to make the right choice for your child.
+As there is a huge assortment of dental therapies, parents are often confused about which one is best for their child.
+Here is a brief explanation of some sedation therapies that may help you make your child’s right choice.

-- Oral Sedation – The patient is given a very light anesthetic like nitrous oxide and a mask is put on the jaws to make the patient feel relaxed.
-Under the influence of this sedative, the patient is conscious during the dental treatment but he does not feel the pain and is not anxious.
+- Oral Sedation – The patient is given a very light anesthetic like nitrous oxide, and a mask is put on the jaws to make the patient feel relaxed.
+Under the influence of this sedative, the patient is conscious during the dental treatment, but he does not feel the pain and is not anxious.
 The effect of the sedative wears off very fast.
-The patient just feels a little drowsy after the treatment but gets back to normal soon.
+The patient feels a little drowsy after the treatment but gets back to normal soon.

 - IV Sedation – IV sedation is generally used for people with severe anxiety.
 It is suitable for people with special needs but may not be appropriate for children.
-The dentist can perform a number of dental procedures while the patient is in a relaxed position under the impact of this type of sedation.
+The dentist can perform many dental procedures while the patient is relaxed under the impact of this type of sedation.
 The best part is that the patient does not remember the dental treatment he underwent.
 This may be very helpful.